EricSchrock/co2-monitor/submissions/report.md

   * Initial design took longer than expect? (lots of options to choose between)
   * HW bring up went more smoothly than expected and no 2nd prototype was needed
   * Etc.
+* Talk about what we could see in the data
+  * sleep cycles
+  * wake times
+  * movement between rooms
+  * opened windows
+  * etc.

 ## Demo Videos